 Using the Launch Sitecore demo, this tutorial will show you how to create a search driven page listing all your team members, and how to dynamically change the content ordering of the page.

-While this tutorial uses examples from the Launch Sitecore demo, it is easily adaptable to other sites.
+While this tutorial uses examples from the Launch Sitecore demo, it’s easily adaptable to other sites.

-The first step is to create a Coveo Search Page, which is the framework for your search driven page.
+The first step is to create a Coveo-Powered Search Page, which is the framework for your search driven page.

-To learn how to create a Coveo Search Page, see Inserting and Customizing a Search Interface Component or Inserting Coveo Search Components to an Existing Item.
+To learn how to create a Coveo-Powered Search Page, see Inserting and Customizing a Search Interface Component or Inserting Coveo Search Components to an Existing Item.